-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Vision care (Medicare covered) (continued) See Vision care (routine) for additional services For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-This is a limited benefit and only includes basic frames, lenses or contact lenses. \$0 сорау р er surgery Vision care (routine) No prior authorization required.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Vision care (Medicare covered) (continued) \$0 сорау р er surgery One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+This is a limited benefit and only includes basic frames, lenses or contact lenses.
+Vision care (routine) No prior authorization required.
 The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 Covered services include: Routine (refractive) eye exams \$35 copay per exam Limited to one exam every two calendar years.
 Multi-year benefits may not be available in following years.
-Routine prescription eyeglasses and contact lenses contact lenses combined is limited to \$200 every two years.
-The plan covers prescription eyeglasses and/or contact lenses not related to cataract surgery or a medical condition.
-You may purchase eye hardware from any licensed, qualified provider.
+Routine prescription eyeglasses and contact lenses Total reimbursement for eyeglasses and contact lenses combined is limited to \$20 The plan covers prescription eyeglasses and/or contact lenses not related to cataract surgery or a medical condition.
+You may purchase eye hardware from any licensed, qualified provider. every tw o years.
 Multi-year benefits may not be available in following years.
-Diabetic Retinopathy and Glaucoma screenings are allowed for an unlimited number of screenings \$0 copay per visit 50% coinsurance
+Diabetic Retinopathy and Glaucoma screenings are allowed for an unlimited number of screenings \$0 copay per visit 50% coinsurance other means of transportation could endanger your health

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network "Welcome to Medicare" Preventive Visit No prior authorization required.
+Sorvices that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Services that are covered for you "Welcome to Medicare" Preventive Visit There is no coinsurance or copay for the "Welcome to 50% coinsurance No prior authorization required.
 The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like There is no coinsurance or copay for the "Welcome to Medicare" preventive visit.
-50% coinsurance to schedule your "Welcome to Medicare" preventive visit.
-Worldwide coverage No prior authorization required.
-The amounts you pay for worldwide services do not apply to your yearly maximum out-of-pocket amount.
-Your cost sharing dep services you For each service, see the Benefits Chart for ou receive. appropriate section of Includes urgently needed care and emergency care received outside of the United States or United States Territories rules an Follow up care, after your emergency condition has stabilized, is not covered outside of the United States or United States Territories unless approved in advance by the plan Ambulance services, to the nearest appropriate facility, are covered in urgent or emergent situations in which your medical condition is such that other means of transportation could endanger your health
+Medicare" preventive visit.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+Worldwide coverage Your cost sharing dep ends on the care and No prior authorization required.
+The amounts you pay for worldwide services do not apply to your yearly maximum out- services yo For each service, see ou receive. appropriate section of of-pocket amount. cost sharing, benefit Includes urgently needed care and emergency care received outside of the United States or United States Territories rules an d limits.
+Follow up care, after your emergency condition has stabilized, is not covered outside of the United States or United States Territories unless approved in advance by the plan Ambulance services, to the nearest appropriate facility, are covered in urgent or emergent situations in which your medical condition is such that